hwzhou2020/FPM_INR/README.md

 ```

-To use torch.compile, pytorch version >= 2.0.0
+To use torch.compile '--is_system Linux', pytorch version >= 2.0.0

-If only use torch.jit, pytorch version can be 1.xx.x
+If only use torch.jit '--is_system Windows', pytorch version can be 1.xx.x

 Example of pytorch:
 ```